limitlis/angular-focus-manager/stages.md

 If you want to to test Firefox on the Mac, make sure you go into your prefrences and enable "All controls".
 This is not a limitation of Firefox or the library, just something that has to be done.

 ![image](http://f.cl.ly/items/2y050C0x0y3k0W041L3d/Image%202014-05-05%20at%204.46.03%20PM.png)

+###Phase 5: Testing and more fixing
+---

+Obviously, not everything can be thought of during development.
+So while integrating in various projects, fixed, enhancments and other changes are made.